MaibornWolff/serverless-metric-dashboard/docs/metrics/ideas.md

 - Indirect metrics: Cost estimation using metrics like invocation, RAM Usage, execution time

 ### Unique invocation metrics
-// TODO explain potential problems at extreme scale These metrics should only be pushed to Prometheus if necessary.
-To prevent that metrics can be overwritten in the Pushgateway it is necessary to include a unique label value for each invocated function (for example the invocation id provided by the cloud provider).
+Prometheus: To prevent that metrics can be overwritten in the Pushgateway it is necessary to include a unique label value for each invocated function (for example the invocation id provided by the cloud provider).
 These metrics will be exposed to Prometheus for ever although they can't be changed after the function finished.
-These metrics should be deleted at some point because Prometheus will continue to scrape them (although they will never provide any useful information anymore).
-Deleting metrics could be achieved by restarting the pushgateway.
+Prometheus will continue to scrape these metrics (although they will never provide any useful information anymore).
+Deleting metrics could be achieved by restarting the Pushgateway.
+This approach can get problematic at very large scale because Prometheus has to scrape many different metrics

 - Logging start & end
 - Execution time